May 30 - June 1, 2025

 SOAR Weekend Intensive

-SOAR’s inaugural multi-institutional field course started with a students and instructor drive from their home institutions arriving at Blue Oak Ranch Reserve on Friday afternoon.
+Friday started with a students and instructor drive from their home institutions arriving at the reserve by the afternoon.
 Once there, students were invited to consider place, human interactions with our environment, and shape expectations of how our newly found community will interact with one another over the weekend.
 After dinner and an evening walk, students and field course instructors alike settled into their tents and dorms – their home away from home for the duration of the weekend.

 At sunrise, we gathered to see what surprises and delights could be caught through binoculars and by mist nests set alongside the barn where we stumbled in to gather coffee and snacks.